TrystanSykes/cevoaustralia.github.io/content/case-study/factor-5-deployment.md

 # Solution

-The team did some workshops and realised the the non-conventional nature of the development workflow on top of the <a href="https://www.servicenow.com/">'ServiceNow'</a> platform was a pain point that needed be addressed before moving forward.
+The team did some workshops and realised that the non-conventional nature of the development workflow on top of the <a href="https://www.servicenow.com/">'ServiceNow'</a> platform was going to require some creativity to work with.
 A hybrid solution which implemented bespoke and native to ServiceNow and elements was proposed.
 This paved the way for the team to implement a more automated deployment method, packaging the changes into a singular item which can also be extracted from the ServiceNow platform into version control.

 # Benefits